dylanmtaylor/enterprise-linux-7-mainline-kernel-installer/README.md

 ```

 on reboot, `sudo yum remove kernel kernel-debug-devel` to remove the Red Hat kernel package so the `kernel-ml` package is used instead.

+After an update, you may need to run the command `grub2-set-default 0` to set the newly installed kernel as the default for boot on a server installation.